QuestPDF/QuestPDF-Documentation/api-reference.md

 ```

 ::: danger
 Please be careful.
 This component may try to enforce size constraints that are impossible to meet.
-Such scenarios end up with the layouting exception.
+Such scenarios end up with the layout exception.
 :::

 ## Background